 When the Leader Becomes the Load-Bearing Structure

-There is a moment in many systems when something subtle shifts.
+There is a moment in many growing systems when something subtle shifts.

 It isn’t marked by failure.